microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/person.md

 ## Changing how the component looks

-You can use several propertiesto customize the component.
+You can use several properties customize the component.

 | Property    | Attribute    | Description                                                   |
 | ----------- | ------------ | ------------------------------------------------------------- |